core-skills/05-simple-predictions/program/03_linearmodelsB.md

 g(z) = 1/(1 + e<sup>-z</sup>)

 This returned value corresponds to the probability that a sample belongs to a given category.
-Instead of using a real value as input for z, we can use a linear model:
+Instead of using a real value as input for *z*, we can use a linear model:

 z = f(x) = ax + b

-Where a is the coefficient, b the intercept, and x the input feature.
-Training a logistic regression means finding a and b using the data.
+Where *a* is the coefficient, *b* is the intercept, and *x* is the input feature.
+Training a logistic regression means finding *a* and *b* using the data.
 We can then get label predictions using:

 label = g(f(x)) > threshold